elifesciences/journal-downloads/README.md

 This allows us to offload the streaming of data from the main PHP application (something is not very good at).

-This is built using Bun.js, to give zero dependencies in prod.
+This is built using Bun.js, to give zero dependencies in prod, but currently requires @aws-sdk/credential-provider-web-identity for cluster dpeloyment until the bun s3 client supports web-identity

 ## development